| Tricks of the Trade for Writing NewslettersBy Glenn MurrayFriday, November 14, 2003; 3:30pm EST

 Ezemail which will track the links your readers click on and keep a

+history of their activity.
 4. Let them know you:

 Let your personality shine through.
 Readers are far more likely to